mboor/DraftableAdmin/README.md

 Developed using Angular2 this app was designed as an admin app using the DraftableApi; https://github.com/mboor/DraftableApi

-*Note this was created in my free time for fun to increase my working knowledge of Angular2 and web applications.*
+*Note this was created in my free time for fun to increase my working knowledge of Angular2.*

 * Draftable Admin Functionality
   * Cookie Authorization